 Strategic and innovation nature-based stormwater strategies are increasingly important as North Carolina faces the need to plan for climate adaption and resiliency.
 The Action Plan now positions North Carolina to better prepare for, and respond to, future stormwater flooding and water quality degradation.

 Over the course of 2020, the Action Plan was developed with input from over 60 work group members, representing North Carolina state and local government agencies, businesses, universities, non-profits and other sectors.
 They dove into stormwater management approaches and opportunities related to New Development, Stormwater Retrofits, Roadways and Working Lands.
 The work groups identified barriers to, and opportunities for, using nature-based stormwater strategies for these land uses.

 Due to the COVID-19 pandemic, the work groups met for many hours virtually and provided written input and feedback over the course of 2020 to develop a strategic set of findings and recommendations for advancing nature-based stormwater strategies.

 We have to rebuild stronger and smarter and ensure we can withstand the climate impacts of the future.
 What we know is that we have to act now.
 We cannot do the same old things and expect a different result.
 We have the opportunity to address flood risk and water quality and to make our communities safer.

-– Secretary Michael Regan, Opening remarks on March 25, 2020
+– Former DEQ Secretary, Michael Regan, Opening remarks on March 25, 2020

 As the four work groups considered how to address these impediments at the state, local and project-specific level, four recommendations were identified and encouraged across those discussions.